Join us in person this fall on the beautiful Stanford University campus!

-The Effective Philanthropy Learning Initiative (EPLI) at the Stanford Center on Philanthropy and Civil Society (PACS) offers an executive-style learning program for philanthropy professionals.
-The program is taught by experienced Stanford faculty and staff and includes several notable guest speakers with expertise in philanthropic scholarship and practice.
+The Effective Philanthropy Learning Initiative (EPLI) at the Stanford Center on Philanthropy and Civil Society (PACS) is pleased to offer Education for Philanthropy Professionals, an eight-day executive-style learning program.
+The program is taught by experienced Stanford faculty and staff and includes notable guest speakers with expertise in philanthropic scholarship and practice.
 Cohort sizes are limited to ensure in-depth learning and effective networking with peers.

 This course is ideal for senior executives, program officers and trustees at small to mid-size family foundations, or individuals managing charitable giving within a family office.
 Emerging philanthropists, wealth managers, philanthropic advisors, and philanthropy consultants have also found the course to be highly valuable and are invited to apply.